SherlockTheHomie/HWCodeRefactor/README.md

 # HWCodeRefactor
-Homework assignment using semantic HTML elements to improve SEO.
+Homework assignment using semantic HTML elements to improve SEO for clients website.